jeff4/bionotes.github.io/_comp/javascript.md

 * Started rereading Flanagan's O'Reilly book on Javascript, 7th Edition (2020).
 * Up to pg.
 53 of SVP 'Javascript, Beginner to Pro' (2021).
 * See also these [NodeJS Learning Resources](https://nodejs.org/en/about/get-involved).
 No Discord channel for Node apparently.
+* from 6/24, see this [reddit answer](https://www.reddit.com/r/learnjavascript/comments/wthq0b/best_way_to_learn_javascript/), esp the Intermediate section.

 #### datastructures
 * Table comparing the names used in various languages for common data structures